 You’ve probably heard by now that accounts payable automation can drastically improve your workflow.
 And it’s true that automation speeds up your AP process, saving you both time and money.
 But what, exactly, does that look like?
 Keep reading for a detailed explanation of how workflow automation actually works in your accounts payable department.

 An automated accounts payable system requires digital versions of documents.
 If your suppliers are sending invoices via email or another electronic submission method, then there’s nothing to worry about.
 Those can be automatically routed into your new system.

-When the invoices arrive on paper, though, the first step in workflow automation is to digitize the invoices.
-For that, you’ll be using optical character recognition (OCR) software.
+When the invoices arrive on paper, though, the first step in workflow automation is to scan the invoices.
+Then that digital version will be read using optical character recognition (OCR) software.
 These systems use pattern recognition to create a digital document from a printed image.
 They turn paper documents into digital files.

 Ideally, you’ll also want a system that supports document indexing.
 An indexing system creates a searchable index for virtually every aspect of the document.
 That includes all the information in the document (text, barcodes, etc.) as well as metadata regarding document submission (date received, user who submitted, etc.).

 Step 2: PO vs. Non-PO

 Once the invoice is in a digital format, it enters your ap workflow automation system routing.
 The system looks at all the data surrounding an invoice and checks if it’s associated with a purchase order.
 If everything checks out and the system matches the invoice to a purchase order, then the invoice moves on to the next step automatically.
 If the system doesn’t recognize a purchase order number and doesn’t find any errors, the invoice is routed into a non-PO automated workflow.